Gov. Gordon hosts press conference on coronavirus

-COVID-19 is the new version of the coronavirus that first appeared in late 2019 in Wuhan, China, but has now spread globally.
+COVID-19 is the new version of the coronavirus that appeared late last year in Wuhan, China.
 It is a respiratory virus that has symptoms similar to the common cold, including fever, cough and shortness of breath.
-Symptoms usually appear two to 14 days after viral exposure, according to the U.S. Centers for Disease Control.
+Symptoms usually appear two to 14 days after viral exposure, according to the U.S. Centers for Disease Control and Prevention.

 There have been nine deaths linked to the virus in Washington state, and outbreaks in 12 states, including California, Oregon and New Mexico, according to the CDC.
 The center is reporting that 60 people have contracted the virus in the United States, and 48 people contracted the virus abroad and have been repatriated to the U.S.